Antille History, Family Crest & Coats of Arms

 The surname Antille was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat since ancient times.

 Early History of the Antille family

-Another 279 words (20 lines of text) covering the year 1066 is included under the topic Early Antille History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Antille research.
+Another 234 words (17 lines of text) covering the year 1066 is included under the topic Early Antille History in all our PDF Extended History products and printed products wherever possible.

 Antille Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Antille is distinguished by a number of regional variations.
 The many spelling variations of the name include Anctill, Anctil, Anquetil, Antil, Antile, Antille, Anctille, Anctile, Anquetile, Anquetille, d'Anctill, d'Anctille, d'Anctil, d'Anquetil, d'Antil, d'Antile, d'Antille, Danctill, Danctil, Danctile, Danctille, Danquetil, Anktill, Anktil, Anktille, Anktile, Antel, Antle and many more.